-For the Storrs-based program, the FY11 year-end unrestricted current funds balance is projected to be \$66.9 million.
-The unrestricted fund balance represents 7.5% of the FY12 unrestricted expenditure budget (\$897.6 million) or, alternatively stated, 27 days' worth of operations.
-This has dropped by 3 days since 2009.
+For the Storrs-based program, the FY11 year-end unrestricted current funds balance is \$71.0 million, unaudited.
+This unrestricted fund balance represents 7.9% of the FY12 unrestricted expenditure budget (\$893.3 million) or, alternatively stated, 29 days' worth of operations.

-The \$66.9 million projected current funds balance represents the funds remaining in these accounts: the research fund (designated for research); the auxiliary operations (residential, dining, health, student activities and recreational services); and departmental generated (self-supporting fee-based instructional programs such as Continuing Studies and MBA).
+The \$71.0 million current funds balance represents the funds remaining in the following operating areas: the research fund (designated for research); the auxiliary operations (residential, dining, health, student activities and recreational services); and departmental generated (self-supporting fee-based instructional programs such as Continuing Studies and MBA).